Dr. Lindsey A. Smogor, DVM

 Dr. Thomas is also a Certified Veterinary Medical Acupuncturist and loves to combine the arts of alternative medicine with traditional western medicine to help the whole patient.
-She became certified through the CSU acupuncture program in 2008 and has been practicing this form of Traditional Chinese Medicine with great success for the past 9 years.
+She became certified through the CSU acupuncture program in 2008 and has been practicing this form of Traditional Chinese Medicine with great success.

-Dr. Thomas is very excited about the opportunity to join Dr. Smogor and Dr. Lombana in their dream of creating a veterinary center that is centered on patient care and close relationships with their owners.
+Dr. Thomas is very excited about the opportunity to be part of Jackpot Veterinary Center; focusing on patient care and close relationships with their owners.

 Outside of work Dr. Thomas is very busy with a wonderful loving husband, 3 great kids, 5 dogs, 2 cats, 2 horses and a box turtle.
 Even with all that she can still find time to read a great novel or get in a desert hike or trail ride.

 Dr. Alexis Goodenough was born and raised in Tucson, AZ.
 She grew up with horses and competed in multiple disciplines through 4-H, the Arabian Horse Association and the Tucson Hunter Jumper Association.
 It was her love for horses that triggered her commitment to becoming a veterinarian.